nervecentergarage/structured-journalism-developer-community/README.md

 ##### Content Template Team:

-> Group of members focusing on creating responsive and more efficient templates to present the content(stories) created by [article production team](https://github.com/nervecentergarage/structured-journalism-article-production).To know more about Content template [click here](https://github.com/nervecentergarage/structured-journalism-content-templates)
+> Group of members focusing on creating responsive and efficient templates to present the content(stories).
+The content template team consumes the news articles crafted by the journalism automation team.
+To know more about Content template [click here](https://github.com/nervecentergarage/structured-journalism-content-templates)

 ##### Article Production Team: